-- Must be present on or near Chicago-based campuses for the duration of your term as meetings will be held in person and on the Hyde Park campus.
+- Must be present on or near Chicago-based campuses for the duration of the term as meetings will be held in person and on the Hyde Park campus.

 - Must be in good academic standing with the University of Chicago.